Specifications For A Manhole Renewal Project

 Standard dimensions for Resinating Fiberglass Expansion Liners used in manholes are:

-The liners will be built in one piece in the shape required for the project unless otherwise specified in the approval documents and cut for compression and insertion into the manhole in the field.
-The top cone section and closed bottom will be bonded to the liner in the field
+The Resinating Liners will be built in one piece in the shape required for the project unless otherwise specified in the approval documents and cut for compression and insertion into the manhole.
+The top cone section and closed bottom will be bonded to the liner in the field as required.

 - The ASTM method used, if applicable.